-The Public Art Collection is made up more than 100 permanent public artworks found throughout Nashville/Davidson County.
+The Public Art Collection is made up of 178 permanent public artworks found throughout Nashville/Davidson County.
 It includes artworks found in libraries, community centers, parks and within the transportation infrastructure.
 Learn more about the Collection through our Public Art Gallery.

 Metro Arts maintains the public art collection through an ongoing schedule of routine maintenance as well as repair and restoration work.
 Please let us know if you see an artwork that needs maintenance or repair.

 Since the establishment of the Metro Public Art Program with a Public Art Ordinance in 2000, Metro Public Art has continued to listen to community needs and re-examine what “public art” can mean for Nashvillians.
 We believe that every Nashvillian deserves to experience a creative city and seek to frame public art as an ongoing conversation between artist and community.

 In 2017, the Public Art Committee and Arts Commission adopted the Public Art Community Investment Plan which serves as our roadmap for the next 5-10 years.
 The plan has informed many of the innovative new commissions and programs we have piloted in the past several years including temporary public art activations; community-based studios; artists embedded in planning team; and artist residencies in Metro departments, nonprofits, and neighborhoods.
 For example, Build Better Tables, our award-winning curated temporary public art project from 2018, focused on food issues as a way to examine urban development and understand the effects of gentrification on community health and wellness.

 METRO ARTS PUBLIC ART COMMUNITY INVESTMENT PLAN + OTHER RESOURCES

 To see our strategic documents and learn more about our decision-making process, check out: